 Keyboard protectors are often said to block the airflow on MacBooks.
 However no Mac has ever vented air via the keyboard, so whether you use a keyboard protector or not will have little impact on the MacBook overheating.

 Open up your MacBook and clean the dust out to prevent overheating

-If it’s a year or more old your MacBook could be overheating because of dust trapped inside the case — this is especially likely if the computer has been used frequently on beds and carpet, as lint will get sucked in and trapped inside the cooling system, inhibiting airflow and causing heat issues.
+If it is a year or more old your MacBook overheating could be caused by dust trapped inside the case — this is especially likely if the computer has been used frequently on beds and carpet, as lint will get sucked in and trapped inside the cooling system, inhibiting airflow and causing heat issues.
 To check this you will need to remove the cover underneath your MacBook — how this is done depends on which model and year your Mac is.
 Some older MacBooks have the cover held on with regular Philips screws, while newer models require a special star screwdriver to remove them.

 Check out the below YouTube videos to help you through the process: